fuseraft/kiwi/docs/README.md

 The token stream is an iterator consumed by the interpreter.

+## Execution

+Now it's time to run your program.

 ### Interpreter

-The *interpreter* processes the token stream and executes code on the fly.
+The *interpreter* processes token streams and executes code on the fly.

 #### Call Stack